tony-the-coder/mySiteUpdate2/readme.md

     ```bash
     python manage.py createsuperuser
     ```
 7.  **Run Tailwind CSS Build (if needed):** Ensure your Tailwind `output.css` is generated/updated based on the classes used in templates.
-If needed, run the build command (e.g., `npx tailwindcss -i ... -o ...`).
-Running with `--watch` in a separate terminal during development is recommended.
+If using the provided `package.json` scripts:
+    ```bash
+    npm install # If you haven't already
+    npm run build:css # For a one-time build
+    # or
+    npm run watch:css # To watch for changes during development (run in a separate terminal)
+    ```
 8.  **Run Development Server:**
     ```bash
     python manage.py runserver